shrutishrestha/geopyspark/docs/tutorials/reading-in-sentinel-data.rst

 Creating the RDD
 ----------------

-With our raster data in hand, we can how begin the creation of a Python ``RDD``.
+With our raster data in hand, we can now begin the creation of a Python ``RDD``.
 Please see the `core concepts <core-concepts.ipynb>`__ guide for more information on what the following instances represent.